ccai1/ccai1.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-  I work at Cartesia AI, where I research and build SSMs for speech.
+  I work at [Cartesia AI](https://cartesia.ai), where I research and build SSMs for speech.

   I recently graduated from MIT with my BS in math and computer science and MEng in computer science.
-At MIT, I worked at the Broad Institute on using machine learning to find new <a href='https://en.wikipedia.org/wiki/Synthetic_lethality'>synthetic lethality</a> pairs.
+At MIT, I worked at the [Broad Institute](https://www.broadinstitute.org/) on using machine learning to find new [synthetic lethality](https://en.wikipedia.org/wiki/Synthetic_lethality) pairs.